danielabe/DataWarehouse/README.md

 ## :warning: Important
 Remember to modify the file 📂 *db.js* with the data of your environment.
 ## Start the Server 💻
-Position yourself in the Backend folder from a terminal and execute the following Script:
+Position yourself in the 📂 *Backend* folder from a terminal and execute the following Script:

 `npm run app.js`
 ## Documentation 📚